 You are also missing something (ie capital, if this is an investor pitch) which is why you are pitching and you are asking for it.
 By the time you get to your "ask", a properly structure narrative should demonstrate that you have everything else figured out and "all you need is the ask".

-You are finally ready to take a pitch deck template (like the Emerging Humanity one) and fill it with the content that corresponds to your narrative.
+You are finally ready to get a pitch deck template and fill it with the content that corresponds to your narrative.

 Most pitch deck templates include a standard list of slides, in a standard sequence.
 The reason is simple, this sequence (that is also the one expected by your audience) helps build a logical flow for your business case.
 Stick to it as much as possible!